Intangible-pg18/Cpp-Deep-Dive/README.md

 * endl-: It is a manipulator.
 Writing endl has the effect of ending the current line and flushing the buffer associated with that device.
 Flushing the buffer ensures that all the output the program has generated so far is actually written to the output stream, rather than sitting in memory waiting to be written.
 * flush-: writes the output, then flushes the buffer and adds no data (contrary to which endl, adds a new line).
-* ends-: writes the output and a null, then flushes the buffer.
+* ends-: writes the output adds a null, then flushes the buffer.
 ---
 e.g. If three cout statements prints 1,2,3 respectively, without any cin statement in between or any manipulator used would print the three numbers on the same line but using endl will write the output of each cout statement on a seperate new line.